This page is in the process of being updated. This message will be removed when the update is complete.

 • Nationally titled US Chess titled Masters, Senior Masters, chess coaches, etc.

-• Some of our youngest and beginning students, may received well-established educator who is an Expert or possibly high-class A strength, and trained in classical chess instruction
+• Some of our youngest and beginning students may receive a well-established educator who is an Expert or possibly a high-class A strength, and trained in classical chess instruction

-• The immersive experience fosters accelerated learning and new chess friendships and resources
+• The immersive experience fosters accelerated learning, new chess friendships, and resources

-• 11 classes tailored to age and strengh
+• 11 classes tailored to age and strength

 • 14 classes for Intensive Study